eraybasar/pesdk-docs/_guides/android/v3_1/introduction/getting_started.md

     @Override
     public void permissionDenied() {
-        // The Permission was rejected by the user, so the Editor was not opened because it can not save the result image.
+        // The Permission was rejected by the user.
+The Editor was not opened, as it could not save the result image.
         // TODO for you: Show a Hint to the User
     }
 }